-The same applies to Class Actions, in respect of which Article 140bis establishes the jurisdiction of the Court as being that of the regional capital where the defendant has its registered offices.
+The same applies to Class Actions, in respect of which Article 140bis of the Consumer Code establishes the jurisdiction of the Court as being that of the regional capital where the defendant has its registered offices.

 3.3 How is the group or class of claims defined e.g. by certification of a class?
-Can the court impose a 'cut-off' date by which claimants must join the litigation?
+Can the court impose a 'cutoff' date by which claimants must join the litigation?

-As far as Representative Claims are concerned, associations define the group-class by specifying the collective interests that have been harmed
+As far as Representative Claims are concerned, associations define the group-class by specifying the collective interests that have been harmed.